CSF Rhinorrhea

 Congenital CSF rhinorrhea

-Defects in the closure of the anterior neuropore can result in the herniation of central nervous tissue through anterior cranial fossa.
-These are infrequently associated with CSF rhinorrhea.
+Defects in the closure of the anterior neuropore can cause herniation of central nervous tissue through the anterior cranial fossa.
+These defects are infrequently associated with CSF rhinorrhea.
 The embryologic defect is typically a patent fonticulus frontalis or foramen cecum.
 Meningoencephaloceles usually present in childhood as an intranasal/extranasal mass that transilluminates and expands with crying (Furstenberg sign).
 A high index of suspicion should be maintained with all pediatric intranasal masses, particularly those occurring at the midline.
 A biopsy should never be obtained unless a complete imaging workup has been conducted.

 Spontaneous CSF rhinorrhea

 Spontaneous CSF rhinorrhea occurs in patients without antecedent causes.
-This terminology seems to imply that spontaneous CSF leaks are idiopathic in nature; however, recent evidence has led us to realize that spontaneous CSF rhinorrhea may in reality be secondary to an intracranial process, namely elevated intracranial pressure (ICP).
+This terminology seems to imply that spontaneous CSF leaks are idiopathic in nature; however, evidence has led to the realization that spontaneous CSF rhinorrhea may in reality be secondary to an intracranial process, namely elevated intracranial pressure (ICP).
 There are several causes of elevated ICP; however, the proposed mechanism underlying spontaneous CSF rhinorrhea is idiopathic intracranial hypertension (IIH).
 Obstructive sleep apnea (OSA) has also been linked to elevated ICP.
-[9]
+[10]

 Despite the multifactorial causes of elevated ICP, once this problem ensues, the pressure exerted on areas of the anterior skull base such as the lateral lamella of the cribriform or lateral recess of the sphenoid sinus results in bone remodeling and thinning.
 Ultimately, a defect is formed.
 At this point, the dura herniates through the defect (meningocele).
 If the defect is large, brain parenchyma may also herniate through the defect (encephalocele).